 Certain laws require us to collect, use and/or disclose your personal information (including credit-related information) in particular circumstances, including:

 From time to time we may collect personal information and credit-related information about you (and sensitive information where you have agreed or we are otherwise permitted to do so) from others.
 For example, we may collect your information from:

-If you apply for a credit product, obtain a credit product from us, are offering to act as a guarantor or act as a guarantor for a credit product, we may also collect personal information and credit-related information about you (including sensitive information where you have agreed or we are otherwise permitted to do so) from others.
+If you apply for a credit product, obtain a credit product from us, are offering to act as a guarantor or act as a guarantor for a credit product, whether directly with us or with the support of a Business Partner, we may also collect personal information and credit-related information about you (including sensitive information where you have agreed or we are otherwise permitted to do so) from that Business Partner and others.
 For example, in addition to the above, we may collect your information from:

 The table below explains who we disclose your personal information (including your sensitive information) to: